dhellmann/pymotw/PyMOTW/datetime/index.rst

 Combining Dates and Times
 =========================

-Use the ``datetime`` class to hold values consisting of both date and time components.
-As with ``date``, there are several convenient class methods to make creating ``datetime`` instances from other common values.
+Use the :class:`datetime` class to hold values consisting of both date and time components.
+As with :class:`date`, there are several convenient class methods to make creating :class:`datetime` instances from other common values.

 .. include:: datetime_datetime.py
     :literal:
     :start-after: #end_pymotw_header

-As you might expect, the datetime instance has all of the attributes of both a date and a time object.
+As you might expect, the :class:`datetime` instance has all of the attributes of both a date and a time object.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_datetime.py'))